scverse/squidpy_notebooks/docs/source/auto_tutorials/tutorial_seqfish.rst

 *Intermediate mesoderm* and *Allantois*.
-For the visualization, we will filter out annotations with low-expressed genes (with the ``means_range`` argument) and decreasing the threshold for the adjusted p-value (with the ``alpha`` argument)
+For the visualization, we will filter out annotations with low-expressed genes (with the ``means_range`` argument) and decreasing the threshold for the adjusted p-value (with the ``alpha`` argument).

 ..
-GENERATED FROM PYTHON SOURCE LINES 163-179
+GENERATED FROM PYTHON SOURCE LINES 158-173

 .. code-block:: default

     sq.gr.ligrec(
         adata,